yoav-klein/aws/identity-providers/application/README.md

 ---
 ## In Azure
 Create an App registration in Azure AD.
 This will provide you with the Application ID.
 Make sure to correctly set the Redirect URI.
+It should match the value in `app_config.py`

 ## In AWS